IgorGrigorev19/Scripts/searchtext/README.md

-# 🔍 String Finder Script
+# 🔍 String Finder Script.

 A simple Python script that **searches for a specific string inside all files** in a given directory (including subdirectories).